quillai-network/WachAI-Router/README.md

 # WachAI-Router

-> An intelligent verification cluster router that routes blockchain verification and audit jobs to specialized sub-agents based on job requirements and agent capabilities.
+> An intelligent verification cluster router that routes verification jobs to specialized sub-agents based on job requirements and agent capabilities.

 ## Overview

 WachAI-Router is the main orchestration agent for the **Verification Cluster** in the WachAI ecosystem.
-It acts as a smart router that receives verification and audit job requests through the ACP (Agent Communication Protocol) and intelligently routes them to specialized sub-agents within its cluster.
+It acts as a smart router that receives verification job requests through the ACP (Agent Communication Protocol) and intelligently routes them to specialized sub-agents within its cluster.
 The router selects agents that deliver the highest quality for each specific job type and match the job criteria.

 ### Key Features

-- **Intelligent Job Classification**: Uses AI to analyze job requirements and determine the appropriate service type
+- **Intelligent Job Classification**: verification categories help determine the appropriate service type
 - **Automatic Routing**: Routes jobs to specialized sub-agents based on service requirements
 - **Job State Management**: Tracks job progress through all phases using Redis persistence
 - **Dual Role Operation**: Functions as both provider (receiving jobs) and consumer (routing to sub-agents)